 General settings

-Show historical data and Forecast length selections are important; if an event falls outside these periods, it will not appear in the forecast.
+Show historical data and Forecast length selections are important.
+If a transaction falls outside these periods, it will not appear in the forecast.
 The selections also affect the review period, as the cash flow forecast's Restore default time period retrieves data from these fields.

-Management of bank accounts: Shows which bank accounts are considered in the forecast calculation and with what balance.
-The balance is always checked from the latest bank statement or if the balance information has been separately updated, then the latest updated balance information is used.
+Management of bank accounts: The view shows which bank accounts are considered in the forecast calculation and with what balance.
+The balance is always checked from the latest bank statement or, if the balance information has been separately updated, then the latest updated balance information is used.
 Additionally, the balance can be updated directly to the cash flow forecast.
 The view also shows the available balance on the account.

 Graphics